innovation-sre/workload-automation-setup/README.md

 Workload automation/pipeline configuration and setup

 ### Dependencies

+#### For bootstraping and configuration

+Following are the dependencies required before you run the `bootstrap.sh` file,

 - Jenkins server
-- Jenkins job builder (pip install --user jenkins-job-builder, remenber to add to system PATH)
+- Jenkins job builder (pip install --user jenkins-job-builder, remember to add to system PATH)
-- wget (yum install)
-- java/jre (yum install)
+- java/jre openjdk version "1.8.0_265" (yum)

+#### On the Orchestration Host

+Following are the dependencies required on the orchestration host which is used for scale-ci,

+- ansible version=2.9.12 (pip)
+- jmespath version=0.9.0 (pip)
+- wget (yum)
-- git (yum install)
+- git (yum)

 ### Assumptions
 You have a preinstalled Jenkins server with OpenShift CLI (oc) and cached appropriate kubernetes config.